2021 Offering Statement for Class C Preference Shares is Now Open!

-When you invest in Community Energy Development Co-operative, you support the development of renewable energy projects across Ontario, while diversifying your portfolio and earning strong financial returns that won’t be impacted by market fluctuations.
+Investing in Community Energy Development Co-operative (CED Co-op) supports the development of renewable energy and sustainability projects across Ontario while diversifying your portfolio and earning strong financial returns that won’t be impacted by market fluctuations.

 The sun rises every day.
-Predictable hours of sunlight each year based on NASA climate data means that revenue for CED Co-op is safe.
+Predictable hours of sunlight each year based on NASA climate data means that revenue for CED Co-op is steady.
 You also know exactly what your investments are funding – community power where the input is sunlight, and the output is clean electricity for Ontario.
 That’s something to be proud of!

 Investments in CED Co-op strengthen and diversify your portfolio with returns that won’t be impacted by market fluctuations.

-When your home isn’t suited for solar, or you have already installed a system, investments in CED Co-op are the perfect solution.
+When your home isn’t suited for solar, or you have already installed a system, investments in CED Co-op are a perfect choice.
 You can support solar energy without putting panels on your roof.

 Our systems are built in partnership with local businesses and feed energy into the Ontario energy grid.
 Your investment in renewable energy makes our grid a little greener, while delivering a financial return – it’s a win-win for you and the planet.

 Please notify us of any moves so we can keep your contact information up to date.
-You must be an Ontario resident in order to be a member of CED Co-op, so if you leave we will terminate your membership and refund your $10.
-You can maintain your current investments in CED Co-op, but will only be able to invest more if the next offering allows investment by non-members.
+You must be an Ontario resident in order to be a member of CED Co-op, so if you leave we will close your membership, however, you can maintain your current investments in CED Co-op, but will only be able to invest more if the next offering allows investment by non-members.

 Yes, you can transfer an investment to another person.
 The transfer must first be approved by the Board of Directors and is subject to a $75 transfer fee.

 Yes.
 Although corporations cannot be co-operative members, they can purchase CED Co-op securities.
-Please fill out the 2017 Offering Subscription Agreement, and be sure to include your Business Number instead of a SIN.
+Please fill out the Subscription Agreement, and be sure to include your Business Number instead of a SIN.

 No, our securities cannot be gifted to a new or minor child.
 Membership in CED Co-op is restricted to residents of Ontario 16 years of age and older.
 In order to invest in CED Co-op, members must be 18 years of age and older.

-Similar to a mutual fund, this is not a guaranteed investment, nor is it protected under CDIC.
+Similar to a mutual fund, this is not a guaranteed investment, nor is it protected under CDIC or DICO.
 The Co-op’s solar projects have Feed-In Tariff contracts backed by the Provincial Government through the Independent Electrical Systems Operator, for 20 years.
-The Co-op carries business interruption insurance to offset losses that may occur due to mechanical or weather accidents.
+The Co-op carries business interruption insurance to offset losses that may occur due to mechanical or extreme weather accidents.

 Yes, you can always transfer your investment to a different account.
 Please contact us in order to set this up.